lzharif/100-days-of-code/log.md

 **Today's Progress**: I have finished creating profile seeing for user.
 I also able to fix bugs in displaying list of quiz using query system.

 **Thoughts:** Good artist copy, yet great artist steal!
 This proverb applies also in Android apps development :)

+### Day 11: January 8, 2018

+**Today's Progress**: I'm doing machine learning test for my research project, named White Blood Cells Counting System based on Image Processing and Machine Learning.
+I also learned that Feature Engineering is an essential part in developing an A.I system.
+Source [here](https://towardsdatascience.com/understanding-feature-engineering-part-1-continuous-numeric-data-da4e47099a7b)

+**Thoughts:** For a following week, I gotta do data extraction.
+Phew, must be a legit thing to do!